AlikianM/cv/index.md

 title: Mary's CV
 ---
 # Mary Alikian
 A passionate and motivated clinical scientist in Genomic Medicine/Clinical Genomics.
-In addition to my clinical role, I take pride in leadership, education and developing people and systems.
+In addition to my clinical role, I take pride in leadership, education, and developing people and systems.
 I enjoy collaborative working, planning and setting up systematic solutions to complex problems.
-I find satisfaction in having an impact, influencing and making a difference where I work.
+I find satisfaction in having an impact, influencing, and making a difference where I work.

 <div id="webaddress">
 <i class="fa fa-envelope"></i> <a href="mailto:mary.alikian@nhs.net">mary</a>